STRINGSTRING

 NPR3

 Atrial natriuretic peptide receptor 3; Receptor for the natriuretic peptide hormones, binding with similar affinities atrial natriuretic peptide NPPA/ANP, brain natriuretic peptide NPPB/BNP, and C-type natriuretic peptide NPPC/CNP.
 May function as a clearance receptor for NPPA, NPPB and NPPC, regulating their local concentrations and effects.
 May regulate diuresis, blood pressure and skeletal development.
-Does not have guanylate cyclase activity; DENN/MADD domain containing
+Does not have guanylate cyclase activity.

 NPPA

-Natriuretic peptides A; Hormone playing a key role in cardiovascular homeostasis through regulation of natriuresis, diuresis, and vasodilation.
+Atrial natriuretic factor; Hormone playing a key role in cardiovascular homeostasis through regulation of natriuresis, diuresis, and vasodilation.
 Also plays a role in female pregnancy by promoting trophoblast invasion and spiral artery remodeling in uterus.
 Specifically binds and stimulates the cGMP production of the NPR1 receptor.
-Binds the clearance receptor NPR3; Belongs to the natriuretic peptide family
+Binds the clearance receptor NPR3.

 IDE